Zeyt8/CUDA-Hash-Table/README.md

 ## Performance

 It is expected for it to be much faster than the CPU.
 Surprinzingly using atomicCSA doesn't seem to slow it down that much.
 I think that happens because the operation does something hardware wise.
 If I were to use a classic mutex, it would be much slower, as most of the inserting and getting would be under that mutex so most of it wouldn't actually be multithreaded.

+Using the load_factor for reshaping seems to improve the performance imensely.
+With a load_factor of 1, the tests take up to 10 times longer.
+I think that happens because it reduces the number of collisions.

 Because I am inserting a lot of data at a time, it is possible that reshaping that isn't needed often happens.
 I don't think this is fixable, as reshaping needs to happen before inserting the new data.
 Checking if it is needed would mean basically inserting the data twice, once to check if it is needed and once to actually insert it.
 That would be a lot slower and I think the tradeoff is acceptable.